robertesler/cordova-pd/README.md

 ```
 window.plugins.pd.sendSymbol("receiveName", symbol)
 ```
-Send a message to a receiver
+Send a message to a receiver, make sure your arguments are a single string '1 2 3'
 ```
 window.plugins.pd.sendMessage("receiveName", message, argumentList)
 ```
-Send a list to a receiver (not currently working in iOS, see note above.)
+Send a list to a receiver, make sure your list is a single string '1 2 3'
 ```
 window.plugins.pd.sendList("receiveName", list)
 ```